 Comcast’s Education Assistance Program will reimburse approved tuition, books, and other educational fees up to $5,750 per calendar year.

-As part of the Starbucks U Program, part-time and regular employees have the opportunity to take advantage of special student discounts and scholarships offered at select schools, as well as receiving up to $1,000 per year in tuition reimbursement.
+As part of the Starbucks U Program, part-time and regular employees have the opportunity to take advantage of special student discounts (on books, tuition and more) and scholarships offered at select schools, as well as receiving up to $1,000 per year in tuition reimbursement.
 Eligible employees must have at least one year of continuous service before their classes begin.

 Verizon offers one of the better tuition reimbursement packages, providing its employees with up to $8,000 a year in education benefits.
 In 2012, more than 23,000 employees took advantage of the program.